-As with mice, there are two kinds of rats that cause most problems for people, the Norway or brown rat and the black or roof rat.
-Norway rats are common in dense areas of human settlement, and live in eighteen inch deep burrows underground or in lumber piles or similar environments.
-In the United States, black rats are most often found in coastal areas of the south, southeast, and west.
+As with mice, two kinds of rats most commonly come into conflict with people: the Norway, or brown rat, and the black, or roof rat.
+Norway rats are common in dense areas of human settlement, and live in eighteen-inch-deep burrows underground or in lumber piles or similar environments.
+In the United States, black rats are most often found in coastal areas of the South, Southeast, and West.
 Black rats are excellent climbers and live higher off of the ground, usually in the upper levels of buildings or nesting in trees or vines.

 POSSIBLE CONFLICTS & SOLUTIONS

-· Clean kitchen areas well, clean up spills quickly, and store food in the refrigerator or in sealed metal, glass, or heavy plastic containers.
+- Clean kitchen areas well, clean up spills quickly, and store food in the refrigerator or in sealed metal, glass, or heavy plastic containers.
 A diluted bleach solution will get rid of any scent trails that are present.

-· If possible, human or pet food should not be stored outside, and if it is in a garage or basement it should be placed in sturdy plastic, glass, or metal containers.
+- If possible, human or pet food should not be stored outside, and if it is in a garage or basement it should be placed in sturdy plastic, glass, or metal containers.
 Always feed pets indoors and thoroughly clean up the area afterward.

-· Trimming and clearing away brush and debris within 18 inches of house or building foundations can help eliminate protective cover and expose the animals’ burrows and entry points.
+- Trimming and clearing away brush and debris within 18 inches of house or building foundations can help eliminate protective cover and expose the animals’ burrows and entry points.
 To find entry points for mice inside, sprinkle powder along the perimeters of walls.
 This will show where there is mouse activity and where exclusion is needed.

-· Eliminate indoor mouse nesting areas, such as old clothing, books, or papers in bags or boxes.
+- Eliminate indoor mouse nesting areas, such as old clothing, books, or papers in bags or boxes.
 Store them in plastic containers.

-· The entryways that rats and mice use must be sealed for permanent exclusion from dwellings.
+- The entryways that rats and mice use must be sealed for permanent exclusion from dwellings.
 To avoid trapping the animals in your home as you seal it, try to deter them before beginning any exclusion work.
 This is especially important if their entryway does not lead outside but goes into a wall.
 The most effective deterrents are cleanliness, placing cat hair around entryways, and moistening rags with pure peppermint oil (a natural repellent to mice and rats).
 To exclude mice, find their entryways (making sure to check in hard-to-reach places like behind the dishwasher and stove, under the sink and cabinets, near where utility pipes and wires lead into the house, and cracks in the foundation) and seal them.
-Steel wool, copper wire mesh, or quick-drying cement works well for smaller openings;for larger ones balling and stuffing galvanized window screening and covering it with caulking or cement can do the trick.
+Steel wool, copper wire mesh, or quick-drying cement works well for smaller openings.
+For larger openings, balling and stuffing galvanized window screening and covering it with caulking or cement can do the trick.
 Expanding foam insulation is often also effective.
 Attach rubber or metal runners at the bottom of doors if that is where the mice are gaining access.